Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 ![](/PCB/PCB.png)

 ## Required parts
 - [Project PCB](/PCB/) ordered at [JLCPCB](https://jlcpcb.com/).
-Just drop the Gerber .zip files on their site and order with default options.
+Just drop the Gerber .zip files on their site and order with default options (any thickness, any color).
 - [90° SNES controller port](https://aliexpress.com/item/32828768824.html)
 - [90° female DB15 port](https://aliexpress.com/item/1005005998429505.html).
 As I said, the male socket of AES systems is too deep to fit with regular female DB15 port and I do not find a reference for compatible AES connectors, if any exists.
 - [Arduino Nano, any USB type](https://aliexpress.com/item/1005007475356474.html).